TikTok apologizes for temporary removal of video on Muslims in China

 United Nations experts and rights groups estimate more than a million Uighurs and members of other ethnic groups have been detained in camps in China’s far western region of Xinjiang, which has triggered international condemnation.

-China says the camps are re-education and training centers.
+China says the camps are vocational training centers to impart new skills and help root out and prevent extremism.

 ByteDance has stepped up efforts to ring-fence TikTok, popular with U.S. teenagers and those in their 20s, from much of its Chinese operations, Reuters reported on Thursday.